IsidorManning/data-structure-visualizer/README.md

 I use modular programming in this project since I believe it is a good practice.
 I try to encapsulate every single functionality in its class and in its own appropriate module.
 This is why we have a lot of different source files.
 However, I find that this helps with keeping the project well organized.
 Subsequently, this style of programming also makes it much easier and more convenient to expand this project if I want to add more functionality or data structures in the future.

 # Additional notes

+Regarding having the data structure implementation written in pure C++, I could have avoided a lot of pain by implementing them in JavaScript.
+However, the goal was not only to make the visualizer app work but also to familiarize myself with WASM.
+This is why I restricted myself from writing the code for all of the data structures in C++.

 The files “linked_list_wasm.js”, “binary_tree_wasm.js”, and “queue_wasm.js” are glue codes that Emscripten generates when compiling to WASM.
 This is not the code I have written.
 All I have done in these files was to add an export statement at the end of the files which default exports the ‘Module’ object.
 We use this object in JavaScript to access our C++ functions that have been allocated on the Emscripten Heap.